srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

    kubectl get pods -n open5gs

-Once all components are started you can edit the subscribers via the webui.
+Once all components are started and running you can edit the subscribers via the Open5GS WebUI.
 For that, you need to forward port ``9999`` of the ``open5gs-webui`` service to your local machine:

 .. code-block:: bash